 - confirmation that the existence of the child(ren) to be cared for has been verified

-Once the application has been processed and approved, the SBSS will send an email confirming Care to Learn eligibility to the young parent, childcare provider and education institution.
-The SBSS will issue a payment plan which confirms the amount that will be paid each week for childcare and the dates between which childcare costs will be paid.
+Once the application has been processed and approved, the SBSS will send an email confirming C2L eligibility to the young parent, childcare provider and education institution.
+The SBSS will issue a payment plan that confirms the payment amount for each week and the dates between which childcare costs will be paid.

-Where the young parent intends to use more than one childcare provider, a payment plan will be issued to each childcare provider.
-The combined amounts on each plan will not exceed the Care to Learn weekly maximum amount (up to £160 per child per week or up to £175 per child per week in London).
+Where the young parent intends to use more than one childcare provider, SBSS will generate a payment plan for each childcare provider.
+The combined amounts on each plan will not exceed the C2L weekly maximum amount (up to £160 per child per week or up to £175 per child per week in London).
 All payment plans and correspondence can be viewed on the SBSS portal accounts.

 Late applications and backdated claims

-If the SBSS receives the application within 28 days of the start of the study programme, payments will be backdated to the start of the study programme.
-If the application is received after the 28 day period, payments will begin only from the Monday of the week the application was received by the SBSS.
+If the SBSS receives the application within 28 days of the start of the study programme, they will backdate payments to the start date.
+Applications received after the 28 day period will receive payments from the Monday of the week the SBSS received the application.

 The administration of Care to Learn

-If the young parent is assessed as eligible for Care to Learn, payments for childcare will be made directly to the childcare provider or childminder agency by the SBSS.
-Payments for the young parent’s travel costs will be made directly to the education institution by the SBSS.
+If the young parent is eligible for C2L, the SBSS will make payments for childcare to the childcare provider or childminder agency.
+The SBSS will make payments for the young parent’s travel costs to the education institution.

-All payments will be made securely by the Banks Automated Clearing System (BACS).
+The SBSS make all payments securely by the Banks Automated Clearing System (BACS).

-Care to Learn will pay towards the cost of childcare up to a maximum of £160 per child per week (up to a maximum of £175 per child per week if the young parent’s home address attracts London weighting).
-The funds will be paid directly to the childcare provider or childminder agency each month in advance.
-Childcare providers must note that no Care to Learn payments can be made until all the information required from the young parent, education institution and childcare provider has been received by the SBSS.
+C2L will pay towards the cost of childcare up to a maximum of £160 per child per week (up to a maximum of £175 per child per week if the young parent’s home address attracts London weighting).
+The SBSS will pay the funds to the childcare provider or childminder agency each month in advance.
+Childcare providers must ensure they understand that the SBSS will not make any C2L payments until they have received all the information required from the young parent, education institution and childcare provider.

-Care to Learn will support childcare hours in reasonable excess of the study programme hours to allow time for travel between the education institution and the childcare provider, and for any independent study time undertaken, within the maximum weekly amount.
+C2L will support childcare hours in reasonable excess of the study programme hours to allow time for travel between the institution and the childcare provider, and for any independent study time undertaken, within the maximum weekly amount.

-Deposits of up to £250 per child can be paid to the childcare provider if required.
-The amount of deposit will be deducted from the first month’s childcare payment.
-In the unlikely event that the first month’s childcare payment is insufficient to support the deduction of the full deposit, the balance will be deducted from the second month’s childcare payment.
+The SBSS can pay deposits of up to £250 per child to the childcare provider if required.
+They will deduct the amount of deposit from the first month’s childcare payment.
+If the first month’s childcare payment is not enough they will deduct the balance from the second month’s payment.
 The childcare provider cannot have the deposit offset against the final weeks of the payment plan.

-Registration fees charged by the childminder or childminder agency, up to a maximum of £80 per child, will be funded through the scheme.
-Such fees are not deducted from future childcare payments.
+Registration fees charged by the childminder or childminder agency, up to a maximum of £80 per child, will also be paid by the scheme.
+These fees are not deducted from future childcare payments.

-If the amount of travel being requested seems excessive, the SBSS will request additional information from the education institution to confirm that the costs are reasonable, based on their local knowledge.
+If the amount of travel requested seems high, the SBSS will request more information from the education institution to confirm that the costs are reasonable, based on their local knowledge.

-Travel payments are made to the education institution.
-The education institution should reimburse the travel payment to the young parent, or use it to arrange transport for the young parent, as appropriate.
+The SBSS pays travel payments to the education institution.
+The education institution should make travel payments to the young parent, or use it to arrange transport for the young parent, as appropriate.

-If the young parent withdraws from their study programme, the education institution may be required to pay back any travel payments that have not been used to the SBSS.
+If the young parent withdraws from their study programme, the education institution may be required to pay back any unused travel payments to the SBSS.

 Childminder network/broker payments

-A one off £100 childminder network/broker payment will be made for each application which is supported by a network/broker or childminder agency, if they are acting in the capacity set out below, that results in a young parent starting their study programme.
-This is dependent on that network/broker or childminder agency providing at least 3 of the 5 services listed below:
+The SBSS will make a one off £100 childminder network/broker payment for each application supported by a network/broker or childminder agency.
+To receive the payment they must be acting in the capacity set out below, resulting in a young parent starting their study programme.
+They will need to provide at least 3 of the 5 services listed below:

-- brokerage, in terms of providing a list of available childminders, this involves using knowledge of the childminder and their arrangements to explain alternative provision to the young person
+- brokerage - providing a list of available childminders and using knowledge to explain alternative provision to the young person

-- matching, to help the young parent identify a suitable childminder who meets their needs and is convenient for travel, for example, this may involve visits and discussions
+- matching – helping to identify a suitable childminder who meets their needs and is convenient, potentially involving visits and discussions

 - using briefings, arranging training and working with childcare providers to meet the needs of young parents

-The childcare provider is asked on the Care to Learn application to make a formal declaration about whether they have been supported by a childminding network/broker or a childminder agency acting in this capacity.
+The C2L application asks childcare providers to make a formal declaration about whether they have been supported by a childminding network/broker or a childminder agency acting in this capacity.

-A one off payment of £80 will be made to education institutions for each new young parent accessing Care to Learn to support their administrative costs for the attendance monitoring requirements of the scheme.
-Only one payment per young parent per academic year will be issued.
+The SBSS will make a one off payment of £80 to education institutions for each new young parent accessing C2L.
+This is to support their administrative costs for the attendance monitoring requirements.
+They will only issue one payment per young parent per academic year.
 Payment will be made following confirmation from the education institution that the young parent is in attendance.

-Payments for childcare will only be made while the young parent is still attending their study programme and the child is still in childcare.
-Both the education institution and childcare provider are required to complete monthly attendance monitoring returns online via the SBSS portal.
+The SBSS will only make payments for childcare while the young parent is attending their study programme and the child is in childcare.
+The education institution and childcare provider must both complete monthly attendance monitoring returns.

-Failure by education institutions or childcare providers to complete and submit attendance monitoring returns within 7 working days will result in childcare and travel payments being withheld.
-Education institutions and childcare providers should notify the SBSS immediately if the young parent has stopped attending their study programme or has removed their child from childcare.
+Education institutions and childcare providers must notify the SBSS immediately if the young parent has stopped attending or has removed their child from childcare.

 Change of circumstances

-The SBSS must be notified immediately if any of the following circumstances change:
+The SBSS must be notified immediately if any of the following change:

 - travel costs between childcare and home – increase, decrease or the young parent wishes to claim these for the first time